 Have you noticed that even after eight hours of sleep you feel tired and lethargic throughout the day?
-If so, your local dentist says you may be suffering from sleep apnea in Columbus.
+If so, your local dentist says you may be suffering from sleep apnea in Clintonville.
 As you continue reading, you’ll learn more about this condition, including its other symptoms, what causes it and how your dentist can help you get the rest you need to restore some normalcy to your life.

 What is Sleep Apnea?

 Thankfully, your body has safety mechanisms in place to ensure its survival.
 Sleep apnea is the result of one of them working overtime.

 When you fall asleep, your brain monitors your oxygen consumption.
 If, for any reason, your breathing is inhibited, it sends a distress signal through your central nervous system that causes you to partially awaken.
 Thus, if you have an obstruction blocking your airway, this signal will be sent several times throughout a sleep cycle.

 So although it may seem as though you’ve slept for the proper amount of time, you will still feel exhausted the next day.
 Still, there are other symptoms of sleep apnea to be on the lookout for.

 Other Symptoms of Sleep Apnea